 - 20 ml Sesame oil

-- 2 Limes cut into cheeks
+- 2 Limes cut into quarters for serving

 - 8 ea Dried red chillis